linebender/vello/sparse_strips/vello_cpu/README.md

 It is currently available as an alpha.
 See the [Caveats](#caveats) section for things you need to be aware of.

-We also develop [Vello](crates.io/crates/vello), which makes use of the GPU for 2d rendering and has higher performance than Vello CPU..
+We also develop [Vello](https://crates.io/crates/vello), which makes use of the GPU for 2D rendering and has higher performance than Vello CPU.
 Vello CPU is being developed as part of work to address shortcomings in Vello.

 ## Usage

 To use Vello CPU, you need to:

-- Create a [`RenderContext`][], a 2d drawing context for a fixed-size target area.
+- Create a [`RenderContext`][], a 2D drawing context for a fixed-size target area.
 - For each object in your scene:
   - Set how the object will be painted, using [`set_paint`][RenderContext::set_paint].
   - Set the shape to be drawn for that object, using methods like [`fill_path`][RenderContext::fill_path],